Blog

 3. Select Internet Protocol Version 4 (TCP/IPv4) and click Properties.

-4. Ensure that the following options are selected:
+4. Make sure the following options are selected:

-Problems with the network card driver can lead to connection errors.
+Problems with the network adapter driver can cause connection errors.

 Steps: